TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-02_Firewalls.md

 **Software Firewalls**
-A software firewall is installed on the host device (therefor also known as a host firewall).
+A software firewall is installed on the host device (therefore also known as a host firewall).
 As it is host specific, it will use some resources from the host to operate (CPU and RAM).
 Also it needs to be installed on every device and if different devices have different systems, you might need to configure them independently.
 An advantage of software firewalls is that they can distinquish between different programs while filtering traffic, thus they can allow one program and deny another.

 **Hardware Firewalls**
 Hardware firewalls (Appliance Firewalls) represent a seperate piece of hardware that is placed in between the local and external network (internet).
-These firewalls have their own resources and therefor do not consume any resources from hosts.
+These firewalls have their own resources and therefore do not consume any resources from hosts.
 Medium to large organisations might employ these, as it is more practical to install a single hardware firewall than install and configure a firewall for each host device.
 Setting up and configuring them is hard and takes skill.

 **Packet-Filtering Firewalls**